-Our categorization is based on the official UCI but with some modification.
-When a climb is categorized, for Tour de France for example, there is a subjective component to the categorization.
+The Strava climb categorization method is based on the official UCI climb categorization method but with some modifications.
+When a climb is categorized, for the Tour de France for example, there is a subjective component to the categorization.
 If a climb is at the end of the stage it could get a tougher category than if it was earlier in the stage.
-Our categorization is completely objective, so if a climb is cat 1 it will always be a cat 1 climb.
-To decide the category of a climb we multiply the length of the climb (in meters) with the grade of the climb in percent.
+Strava's method is objective, so if a climb is cat 1 it will always be a cat 1 climb.
+To decide the category of a climb Strava multiplies the length of the climb (in meters) with the grade of the climb.
 If that number is greater than 8000 then it is a categorized climb.
-The minimum percent grade must be 3% or higher.
-So, for a 4% avg grade climb, it has to be 2km at least to be categorized.
-Cat 3 > 16000, 2 > 32000, 1 > 64000, HC > 80000.

-You will see that a segment is categorized by the number icon at both the segment page:
+You will see that a segment is categorized by the number on both the segment page:

 ...And at the list of segments on your activity page.